-The Company generated total gross revenues of ₱134.0 million for the year ended December 31, 2019, an increase of 3.6% from ₱129.3 million total gross revenues for the year ended December 31, 2018.
+The Company generated total gross revenues of ₱169.5 million for the year ended December 31, 2019, an increase of 3.4% from ₱163.9 million total gross revenues for the year ended December 31, 2018.
 The increase in rental revenues was mainly attributable to rental escalations.
 EBIT increased by 14.5% at ₱84.4 million while EBITDA posted a 2.6% or ₱2.6 million increase to ₱104.4 million.

-Cost of rental services amounted to ₱24.3 million, lower by 28.3% from the same period last year.
+Cost of rental services amounted to P24.3 million, lower by 28.3% from the same period last year.
 The decrease was due to assets that have become fully depreciated and lower level of spending on maintenance cost.

-General and administrative expenses amounted to \$\mathbb{P}36.4\$ million, 76.8% higher than last year's \$\mathbb{P}20.6\$ million due to management fees charged by RLC for providing certain corporate services.
+General and administrative expenses amounted to ₱65.7 million, 17.8% higher than last year's ₱55.8 million due to management fees charged by RLC for providing certain corporate services.

-Other income (expenses) amounted to P14.0 million, up by P13.2 million from same period last year.
-The increase was mainly due to increase in billing of utilities-net as a result of lower power rate and consumption, increase in interest income arising from higher average balance of cash and cash equivalents during the calendar year ended December 31, 2019 and other income.
+Other income (expenses) amounted to ₱7.8 million, up by ₱6.4 million from same period last year.
+The increase was mainly due to increase in interest income arising from higher average balance of cash and cash equivalents during the calendar year ended December 31, 2019 and other income.